Mike's Home Inspector Blog

 Like many homeowners, I have watched plenty of home related TV shows over the years.
 I have also mentioned previously that I have an overall positive opinion of Mike Holmes although I can certainly think of plenty of valid criticisms regarding his various shows, mostly revolving around how he blurs the line between construction and inspection.
 So, it goes without saying that I was excited to hear about a show focusing on home inspections starring an actual home inspector.
 How awesome to see our relatively unknown industry getting its own show and getting to showcase what a home inspector does and why it's important to get a home inspected!
 Now that I have had a chance to see a few episodes I think I have seen enough to form a fair opinion.

 The show features Joe Mazza, a home inspector from New York state who definitely has a personality fit for TV even though he is a rookie to that medium.
 What do I think of his show?
-In my opinion it is a significant mis-representation of our industry to put it mildly.
-Of course, actual inspection jobs would not translate well to TV, as they can take an average of over 2 hours just on site alone and can require plenty of detailed explanations.
+In my opinion it is a significant misrepresentation of our industry to put it mildly.
+Of course, actual inspection jobs would not translate well to TV, as they can take an average of over 2 hours just on site alone and can require plenty of detailed explanations of technical issues in layman's terms.
 My criticisms are many and mainly revolve around how Joe, who to my knowledge is an actual licensed inspector in both New York and Connecticut, does very little actual inspecting (it’s more of a show about house hunting and renovations) and much of what he states is misleading at best and flat out wrong at worst.
 Let me count some of the numerous issues I see just from a few episodes:

 Much of the Show is Outside the Scope of a Home Inspection